-The opening of a bidirectional logical channel for T.120 may be initiated by either entity sending an openLogicalChannel message and then following the bidirectional logical channel procedures of ITU-T Rec.
-H.245.
+The opening of a bidirectional logical channel for T.120 may be initiated by either entity sending an openLogicalChannel message and then following the bidirectional logical channel procedures of Rec.
+ITU-T H.245.

-To actually open the logical channel, the initiating entity shall send an openLogicalChannel indicating that a T.120 data channel is to opened forwardLogicalChannelParameters as well as in the reverseLogicalChannelParameters.
+To actually open the logical channel, the initiating entity shall send an openLogicalChannel message indicating that a T.120 data channel is to be opened in the forwardLogicalChannelParameters as well as in the reverseLogicalChannelParameters.
 The initiator shall include a Transport Address in the openLogicalChannel message.
 The peer endpoint may choose to ignore the Transport Address.
-An endpoint may use a dynamic port number for the T.120 Transport Address instead of using port 1503 as specified in ITU-T Rec.
-T.123.
+An endpoint may use a dynamic port number for the T.120 Transport Address instead of using port 1503 as specified in Rec.
+ITU-T T.123.
 If the peer (the responder) accepts this logical channel, it shall confirm the opening of the logical channel using openLogicalChannelAck.
 In the openLogicalChannelAck, the responder shall include a Transport Address even if it expects the initiator to originate the T.120 call.
 In all cases, the Transport Address for the T.120 connection shall be carried in the separateStack parameter and shall remain valid for the duration of the logical channel.